medranoe9408/WHSTechNotes/journal.md

 #August 27, 2024
 Today, I created my first GitHub account and repository.
 I'm excited to start using GitHub for my projects!

+#September 04, 2024
+In a paragraph or more, reflect on your experience learning Python so far.
+What do you find most interesting or challenging about the language?

+Note: Think about the basic concepts you’ve learned, such as variables, data types, or loops.
+How do you think these fundamentals will help you as you continue to learn more advanced programming concepts?
+Provide specific examples from your experience to explain your thoughts.

+Since I've technically learned python before, so far, my experience has been mostly a refresher.
+In the past I've focused mostly on programming in Java, so relearning the syntax of Python and comparing that to the syntax of Java has been interesting.
+Additionally, Python is debatably smarter than Java, for example, you  have to specify a variable type, but in Python, it just knows based off of the input or the initialized variable from the programmer.
+Im sure this will mean more or something different as I progress in my course, but for now, I'm still starstruck by it.
+I also think its interesting how Python does division/ integer division.
+The "/" is an untrunkated number and to do integer division the way it would be done in Java by outputting a trunkated number is "//".
+I think this is very interesting because it never made sense to me that Java automatically trunkated quotient.
+I think these fundamentals will help me as I continue to learn more advanced programming concepts because I will be able to find more efficient solutions to programming tasks and in the real world it will come more natually.